Be Informed With the Lyme Disease Rash Timeline: What You Need to Know

 The Lyme Disease Rash Timeline

-If you know you have had a tick bite, the best thing to do is to remove the tick and send it in for evaluation to see if the tick actually carries Lyme Disease.
-Ticknology is a company that offers this sort of evaluation.
-There are other companies on the market as well.
-If the tick carries Lyme Disease, then you will absolutely want to assume that you are infected.
-If the tick does not carry Lyme Disease, well then you are off the hook for this.
+Ticknology is a company that offers this sort of evaluation, but there are other companies on the market as well.
+If the tick carries Lyme Disease, you will want to assume you are infected.
+If the tick does not carry Lyme Disease, you are off the hook for this.

 Have Lyme Disease or suspect you do?